rickyota/genoboost/README.md

 #### <a name="train-cv"></a>Cross-validation

 If you want to run k-fold cross-validation, use `--cross-validation (k)`.
-GenoBoost will split the samples into k chunks and run k times training with one of chunks be the validation samples.
-You can control how to split the samples with random seed.
+GenoBoost will split the samples into k chunks and run k times training with one of the chunks being the validation samples.
+You can control how to split the samples with a random seed.

 ```bash
 $ genoboost train \